best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 Class names are usually started with a capital letter, and in `CamelCase`, as this differentiates them from `variableNames` and `variable_names`.
 The names follow the same advice as for [Naming functions](naming-functions) - namely, is it obvious from the class name what it does?
 If its too complex to name concisely, it is an indication of too many **(responsibilities)[class-responsibilities]** and you should refactor your design to use more classes that are smaller.

-Method names in a class follow closely the requirements for [Naming functions](naming-functions), as methods are just functions that are tied to a class.
+Method names in a class closely follow the requirements for [Naming functions](naming-functions), as methods are just functions that are tied to a class.
 The method names ideally need to read clearly when called from a class instance - such as `bookParser = TextParser(...some book dataset...)` followed with `bookParser.getNextWord()`.
 Compare this against `bp = Reader(..some book dataset...)` then `bp.fetch()` - there isn't enough context.

 (code-style)=

 ### Code style

 Programming languages can differ in a myriad of ways.
 One way R and Python differ for example is their use of indentation.
-Indentation is part of the well defined syntax of Python while it is not in the case of R. This does not mean that you shouldn't use indentation in R to make your code more readible.
-If in doubt it is often wise to consult how to use formatting to write more readible code by finding the style guidelines for your language.
+Indentation is part of the well defined syntax of Python while it is not in the case of R. This does not mean that you shouldn't use indentation in R to make your code more readable.
+If in doubt it is often wise to consult how to use formatting to write more readable code by finding the style guidelines for your language.

 Generally, code style guides provide a standard or convention for formatting and laying out your code.
 The purpose of these style guides is to increase consistency across the programming community for a given language.